sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:
-  - name: Why Repurposing?
-  - name: What is Repurposing?
   - name: Creative Problem Solving
-  - name: Conceptual Spaces
-  - name: Incorporating Resources and Adaptability
-  - name: The Repurposing Function
+  - name: Repurposing
-  - name: Evaluating Repurposing Success
+  - name: Comparison
   - subsections:
-    - name: Task Solvability
+    - name: CPS Framework
-    - name: Success Criteria
+    - name: Repurposing Framework
     - name: Differences and Advantages
-  - name: Repurposing vs CPS
+  - name: Discussion
   - name: Conclusion

 # Below is an example of injecting additional post-specific styles.